The Joplin Globe

 View of exterior of Fourth Street, between Main and Virginia, showing Pacific Express Company, Y.M.C.A. and Joplin Daily Globe.
 The State Historical Society of Missouri.

-The Joplin Globe is a seven-day digital edition and five-day print edition daily newspaper published in Joplin, Missouri, United States, covering parts of 14 counties in southwestern Missouri.
+The Joplin Globe is a five-day digital edition and five-day print edition daily newspaper published in Joplin, Missouri, United States, covering parts of 14 counties in southwestern Missouri.
 Ottaway Community Newspapers owned the Globe from 1975 to 2002.
 Since 2002, it has been owned by CNHI.

 The first issue of The Globe was published on August 9, 1896.
-Its marketing slogan is "It's your world.
+Its marketing slogan was "It's your world.
 We deliver it."
 In 2012, The Globe was named "Newspaper of the Year" by the Local Media Association.

 Bonnie and Clyde scoop

 In 1933, The Joplin Globe had a country-wide scoop, obtaining the camera left behind by Bonnie and Clyde after a deadly confrontation with local police, developing and publishing the rolls of film in it, including the now-legendary photos of Bonnie Parker holding Clyde Barrow at mock gunpoint and of Bonnie with her foot on a fender, pistol in her hand, and cigar in her mouth.